-The following table sets forth the names of and biographical information regarding each of the nominees, including their age as of September 1, 2019, principal occupation, the year they each first became a Director and the experience, qualifications, attributes and skills that have led the Board to conclude that these nominees should serve as Directors of the Company.
+The following table sets forth the names of and biographical information regarding each of the nominees, including their age as of September 1, 2020, principal occupation, the year they each first became a Director and the experience, qualifications, attributes and skills that have led the Board to conclude that these nominees should serve as Directors of the Company.

-RODNEY C. ADKINS

-Recent Business Experience:

-Mr. Adkins has served as the Company's Chair of the Board since November 2018.
+RODNEY C. ADKINS Recent Business Experience: Mr. Adkins has served as the Company's Chair of the Board since November 2018.
 He serves as the President of 3RAM Group LLC, a privately held company specializing in capital investments, business consulting services and property management.
 Mr. Adkins formerly served as Senior Vice President of IBM from 2007 until 2014.
 In his 33-year career with IBM, Mr. Adkins held a number of development and management roles, including Senior Vice President of Corporate Strategy from 2013 to 2014 and Senior Vice President of Systems and Technology Group from 2009 to 2013.
 Mr. Adkins currently serves on the board of directors of United Parcel Service, Inc. (NYSE: UPS); W.W.
 Grainger, Inc. (NYSE: GWW) and PayPal Holdings, Inc. (Nasdaq: PYPL).
 From 2007 to 2013, he served on the board of directors of Pitney Bowes Inc. (NYSE: PBI) and from 2014 to 2019, he served on board of directors of PPL Corporation (NYSE: PPL).

-Director Since: 2015 Reasons for Nomination:

-Board Chair Since: 2018

-Age: 61 The Board benefits from Mr. Adkins' global business experience in the technology industry, including emerging

-Independent technologies and services, international and emerging markets, and supply chain management.
-In addition, the Board believes he provides additional experience in the areas of corporate governance and strategy development.
+Director Since: 2015 Board Chair Since: 2018 Primary Qualifications and Experience: Age: 62 Senior Leadership Global Business Independent Distribution Semiconductor Current Committee Memberships: Innovation/Digital/Tech Sales/Marketing Compensation Committee Risk Oversight/Compliance Corporate Governance Committee The Board benefits from Mr. Adkins' global business experience in the technology industry, including emerging technologies and services, international and emerging markets, and supply chain management.
+In addition, the Board believes he provides Executive Committee (Chair) additional experience in the areas of corporate governance and strategy development.

-Current Committee Memberships:

-Compensation Committee

-Corporate Governance Committee

-з /\VNET Rea ch FurtherTM